Spacer Spacer Spacer Spacer Spacer Spacer Spacer Spacer

 SkyPad Controller

-How does the SkyPad2 compare to a Samsung Q1, a Fujitsu 1630, a Motion Computing LS 800, or a Netbook
+How does the SkyPad3 compare to a Samsung Q1, a Fujitsu 1630, a Motion Computing LS 800, or a Netbook

-We've prepared a very detailed comparison document that gives the advantages and disadvantages of each of these devices relative to the SkyPad2.
+We've prepared a very detailed comparison document that gives the advantages and disadvantages of each of these devices relative to the SkyPad3.

 Can I see the screen in the cockpit?

-The SkyPad2 has a screen that is brighter than most laptops and much brighter than the original SkyPad.
-It can easily be read in the cockpit, even in sunlight, and each SkyPad2 comes with simple tips for using it in very bright situations.
-It also has a special Night mode that turns the screen brightness down very low (much, much darker than the original SkyPad).
+The SkyPad3 has a screen that is brighter than most laptops and about 30% brighter than the SkyPad2.
+It can easily be read in the cockpit, even in sunlight, and each SkyPad3 comes with simple tips for using it in very bright situations.
+It also has a special Night mode that turns the screen brightness down very low.

 Does it fit on a yoke?

-The device is 10.3" x 6.5" by 1" and fits on most yokes.
-RAM Mount makes a yoke mount for the SkyPad2.
+The device is 10.5" x 7.5" by 0.5" so it fits most yokes.
+RAM Mount makes a yoke mount for the SkyPad3.
 You'll need to buy two distinct pieces, one a mounting bracket for the device (RAM part # 234-6) and one a connector to the yoke (RAM # 121-202U).
 They sell this as a package for about $75 and as individual parts.
 Please contact RAM for more information as each plane is different.
 See http://www.ram-mount.com.

 How do I power it in the plane?